List of unconstructed state highways in California: State Route 238

 A northern extension of State Route 238 is unconstructed, stretching west 1.6 miles (2.6 km) from the end of I-238 at I-880 to the proposed extension of SR 61 near San Lorenzo.

 State Route 241

 The construction of the south end of State Route 241, from Oso Parkway south to I-5 near San Clemente, was opposed due to environmental concerns but the segment still remains defined under state law.
 Orange County maintains Los Patrones Parkway that extends the right-of-way south to Rancho Mission Viejo, but local officials do not intend to hand over control of the parkway to the state.

 State Route 270

 The easternmost 3.5 miles (5.6 km) of State Route 270 are unconstructed, being maintained by the California Department of Parks and Recreation inside the Bodie State Historical Park.
 District 9 recommended that this stretch be deleted from the state highway system.

+State Route 271

+The central portion of State Route 271 technically remains unconstructed between Leggett and Reynolds.
+SR 271 runs along a former routing of US 101 in Mendocino and Humboldt counties, while US 101 was realigned onto a freeway bypass.
+However, the central portion of the bypass between Leggett and Reynolds remains unconstructed due to environmental concerns, and thus the existing highway between the two communities remains part of US 101.
+SR 271's legislative definition is not broken up into two parts to indicate either the current constructed gap in the route or a US 101/SR 273 concurrency, nor does signage exist along the US 101 marking such a concurrency.